Ready to Get Started?

 The Natural Thermal Break reduces heat/cold transfer by approximately 15.5% by interrupting the thermal bridge between interior and exterior steel skins.
 The tongue-and-groove joints incorporate this thermal break along with flexible seals that run the full width, preventing the metal-to-metal contact that conducts cold into the garage.

-The Therma Tech 208 is compatible with standard residential openers including LiftMaster, Chamberlain, and Marantec brands.
+The Therma Tech II 208 is compatible with standard residential openers including LiftMaster, Chamberlain, and Marantec brands.
 It uses standard 2-inch residential track mounting, so most existing systems work without modification.
 The insulated construction adds weight compared to single-layer doors, but it’s within the capacity of standard 1/2 HP openers.

 Spring cycle ratings of 25,000, 50,000, or 100,000 translate to roughly 7, 14, or 27 years of daily use (assuming 10 cycles per day).
 The 25k springs work fine for typical residential use.
 The 50k option makes sense for families with teenagers or multiple drivers.
 The 100k springs are overkill for most homes but worth it for commercial applications or shops with heavy daily use.